 Car Share: WashU partners with Car Share, the car sharing program from Enterprise Rent-A-Car, to bring the convenience of car sharing to the WashU community.
 Students over the age of 18 are eligible to apply for Car Share membership.

 Uber: Students can use the free Uber app (iPhone and Android) to arrange for pick up and transportation.
 Payment is automatic and fare estimates are provided through the app.

 Laclede Cab: Students can arrange cab service via 24-hour live phone order-takers, via text message, text to 314-626-TAXI (8249), Laclede website, and the STLtaxi App (download STLtaxi for iPhone or Android).

 We’ve provided answers to some of the most common questions students have about community mental health services, but we are here to help if you need further assistance.

 We are pleased to have the addition of a mental health Care Manager, who can help you every step of the way in this process.
 Whether you would like help finding a provider, navigating insurance questions, or support in contacting potential providers, our care manager is here to help.

 Should you be interested in seeking support from our care manager, please call our office at 314-935-6695.
-During the call, specify that you would like assistance with off-campus services, and the staff member will help you get connect with our mental health care manager.
+During the call, specify that you would like assistance with off-campus services, and the staff member will help you get connected with our mental health care manager.